UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

     cout << "Something weird is happening?" << endl;
 }
 ```
-Again, with C++ strings you can compare with the `==` operator.
+> This is *another* example of *operator overloading*.
+C++ strings can use the `==` operator to compare the *string contents*.
+This is different to testing if they are the same object.

 ### String Conversion

 So far we have looked at ways of reading text data into a string, either one word at a time, or one line at a time.
-A common requirement is to extract relevant data for further processing or storage.
+A common requirement is often to extract relevant data for further processing or storage.
 In the case of numerical data, this will require an attempt to "convert" a string to some numerical data type.
-To write robust code (that does not crash), we also need to consider conditions where this is not possible.
+To write robust code (that does not crash or return incorrect values silently), we also need to consider conditions where this is not possible.

+> When we write software, we often need to be *defensive*.
+This means anticipating conditions where something might fail, and taking necessary actions if they do.
+>
+> This is a fundamental of good practice.

 There are a number of string conversion functions available.
 Some of them are listed below